dvdgeroconnell/pands-project/README.md

 *best_fit = numpy.polyfit(x, y, order)*

 where order = 1 for linear regression.
-The Ordinary Least Squares method is used to calculate the best fit [c7], [g11].
+The Ordinary Least Squares method is used to calculate the best fit [c7], [g3].

 ## Program Outputs
 <a name="Program-Outputs"></a>
 The user is presented with the following menu:

     Enter one of the following:
-    1 for a statistical summary of the iris dataset to be written to a file 2 for a set of histograms representing the iris dataset variables written to a file 3 for histograms and density plots representing the individual iris variables written to 4 files 4 for a set of scatter plots representing the iris dataset variables 5 for the correlation and heatmaps of the iris dataset variables across the species 6 for the best fit line
+    1 for a statistical summary of the iris data set to be written to a file 2 for a set of histograms representing the iris data set variables written to a file 3 for histograms and density plots representing the individual iris variables written to 4 files 4 for a set of scatter plots representing the iris data set variables 5 for the correlation and heatmaps of the iris data set variables across the species 6 for the best fit line
     0 to quit
     Enter choice: